Key Tips for Visiting Yorktown, Virginia

 The first stop during your day in Yorktown should be the American Revolution Museum at Yorktown.

-The excellent exhibits here do a wonderful job of taking you from the first rumblings of rebellion against the British Empire, through the Declaration of Independence, the war and into the creation of a new nation.
+The excellent exhibits here do a wonderful job of taking you from the first rumblings of rebellion against the British Empire, through the Declaration of Independence, the war, and the creation of a new nation.

 (Plus, the gift shop is great!)